Genesys Chat Routing (CE18) for Genesys Engage on premises

 - Genesys Infomart and Interactive Insights in place for historical reporting

-- WDE or WWE will be used as agent desktop
+- WDE or WWE will be used as agent workspace

 - Pulse will be used for real-time reporting

 - Use of Genesys CX widget with limited modification to the company’s corporate identity as described in chapter “User Interface Requirements”.

 - No integration with third party systems